zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/install-and-configure-chef-analytics/4/_index.md

 If there are any errors in the preflight check, correct them before moving to the next step.

+[COMMENT] If the preflight checks fails, trying running<br>`ln -s /usr/bin/curl /opt/opscode-analytics/embedded/bin/curl` on your Analytics server and then run the preflight check again.
+This will create a symlink to the system `curl`, which is required for the configuration to succeed.<br><br>This is a known issue, and we're working on a permanent fix for it.

 Reconfigure Chef Analytics to use the updated configuration settings.

 ```bash